15. i.MX Video Capture Driver¶

 This is the IC pre-processing viewfinder entity.
 It has a single sink pad from ipuX_ic_prp, and a single source pad.
 The source pad is routed to a capture device node, with a node name of the format “ipuX_ic_prpvf capture”.

-It is identical in operation to ipuX_ic_prpenc, with the same resizing and CSC operations and flip/rotation controls.
+This entity is identical in operation to ipuX_ic_prpenc, with the same resizing and CSC operations and flip/rotation controls.
 It will receive and process de-interlaced frames from the ipuX_vdic if ipuX_ic_prp is receiving from ipuX_vdic.

 15.14.
 Capture Pipelines¶